VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

 * We recommend you increase the maximum number of open files in the system (`ulimit -n`) when scraping a big number of targets, as `vmagent` establishes at least a single TCP connection per target.

+* If `vmagent` uses too big amounts of memory, then the following options can help:
+  * Enabling stream parsing.
+See [these docs](#stream-parsing-mode).
+  * Reducing the number of output queues with `-remoteWrite.queues` command-line option.
+  * Reducing the amounts of RAM vmagent can use for in-memory buffering with `-memory.allowedPercent` or `-memory.allowedBytes` command-line option.
+Another option is to reduce memory limits in Docker and/or Kuberntes if `vmagent` runs under these systems.
+  * Reducing the number of CPU cores vmagent can use by passing `GOMAXPROCS=N` environment variable to `vmagent`, where `N` is the desired limit on CPU cores.
+Another option is to reduce CPU limits in Docker or Kubernetes if `vmagent` runs under these systems.

 * When `vmagent` scrapes many unreliable targets, it can flood the error log with scrape errors.
 These errors can be suppressed by passing `-promscrape.suppressScrapeErrors` command-line flag to `vmagent`.
 The most recent scrape error per each target can be observed at `http://vmagent-host:8429/targets`